 Friendly Fandoms: With Metroid, due to both franchises being Nintendo's most famous "serious" series with games considered among Nintendo's best; there are a ton of fan theories about Samus being descended from Link himself.
-That said, sometimes the fandoms get into arguments over whether Link or Samus is a cooler protagonist, or whether Nintendo's best game of all time is a Zelda game or a Metroid game (usually Super Metroid or Metroid Prime).
+That said, sometimes the fandoms get into arguments over whether Link or Samus is a better protagonist, as well as the relative quality of both series.

 Goddamned Bats: An early example, though Keese and Fire Keese are hardly the only ones.